Amarthgul/PersonalCodes/OSU/DESIGN6400/README.md

 $$n ^2 = a _0 + a _1 \lambda ^ 2 + a _2 \lambda ^ {-2} + a _3 \lambda ^ {-4} + a _4 \lambda ^ {-6} + a _5 \lambda ^ {-8}$$

+This is probably one of the most commonly used optical materials.

 - **Sellmeier 1**

 $$n ^2 - 1 = \frac{K _1 \lambda ^2}{\lambda ^2 - L _1} + \frac{K _2 \lambda ^2}{\lambda ^2 - L _2} + \frac{K _3 \lambda ^2}{\lambda ^2 - L _3}$$

+For describing optical materials, Sellmeier 1 can be seen as often as Schott.

 - **Sellmeier 3**

 $$n ^2 - 1 = \frac{K _1 \lambda ^2}{\lambda ^2 - L _1} + \frac{K _2 \lambda ^2}{\lambda ^2 - L _2} + \frac{K _3 \lambda ^2}{\lambda ^2 - L _3} + \frac{K _4 \lambda ^2}{\lambda ^2 - L _4}$$

+Very few optical glasses uses Sellmeier 3 to describe their dispersion characteristics, and for the ones that do use them, they're typically materials for optical systems designed for UV range.

 - **Sellmeier 4**

 $$n ^2 = A + \frac{B \lambda ^2}{\lambda ^2 - C} + \frac{D \lambda ^2}{\lambda ^2 - E}$$

+Sellmeier 4 has been used primarily in birefringent materials.
+Since polarization is less disscussed here in this applciation, Sellmeier 4 will also receive less attention.

 - **Herzberger**

 $$n=A + BL + CL ^2 + D \lambda ^2 + E \lambda ^4 + F \lambda ^6$$

+Herzberger formula is quite similar to Sellmeier 3, the difference is that Herzberger formula is used more in materials for optical systems in IR range.

 $$L = \frac{1}{\lambda ^2 - 0.028}$$